Fab001/MaskPleaseBackend/README.md

 Per prima cosa è necessario un Azure Resource Group, che è abbastanza semplice da creare tramite portale di Azure.
 **ATTENZIONE** La regione selezionata deve essere la stessa per tutte le risorse rimanenti.

-### Bot Channels Registration
-[Bot Channels Registration](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-4.0) allows to register a bot in Microsoft Azure Portal with the Azure Bot Service.
-1. Create a new resource and using the search bar find 'Bot Channels Registration'.
-2. Give the bot a name, this name will be showed on Microsoft Teams, Discord, etc.
-3. Provide the details for the Subscription, Resource Group (if you don't have one, here you can create a new one), and Location.
-4. Choose the 'Princing tier' F0 (Free).
-5. Leave all the others fields as default and press Create.
-When the resource is been correctly deployed go to resource.
-1. In the lateral menu choose 'Settings'.
-2. Search for the 'Microsoft App ID', copy it and save it in the file *.env* in the main folder of the project in `MicrosoftAppId` field. ***ATTENTION*** The file can be hidden, press CTRL+H to see it.
-3. Click on 'Manage' next to the 'Microsoft App ID' field and click on 'New client secret' bottom.
-4. Save the value field of the created key in the file _.env_ in `MicrosoftAppPassword` field.

 ### Language Understanding
 [Language Understanding (LUIS)](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/what-is-luis) is a cloud-based conversational AI service that applies custom machine-learning intelligence to text to predict overall meaning.
 Using LUIS applications are able to understand what a person wants analyzing inputs provided in natural language.